-26 According to World Bank (2019) access to formal finance by MSMEs in Bangladesh is limited compared to the average for the South Asia region, with an estimated financing gap of BDT 237 billion (US\$2.8 billion).Source: "Financing Solutions For Micro, Small And Medium Enterprises In Bangladesh, (World Bank, 2019)"
+&lt;sup>26According to World Bank (2019), access to formal finance by MSMEs in Bangladesh is limited compared to the average for the South Asia region, with an estimated financing gap of BDT 237 billion (US\$2.8 billion).
+Source: Financing Solutions For Micro, Small And Medium Enterprises In Bangladesh, (World Bank, 2019).

-27 According to the Bangladesh Bank (2018) about 67 per cent of the businesses maintain their own regular balance sheet and only 32 per cent audited the balance sheet.
+&lt;sup>27According to the Bangladesh Bank (2018) about 67 per cent of the businesses maintain their own regular balance sheet and only 32 per cent audited the balance sheet.
 (Survey on MSME Financial Inclusion Indicators, 2016 (Bangladesh Bank, 2018).
 The survey reveals that most of the enterprises maintain their unaudited balance sheets on their own which means that they run their businesses in sole proprietary form.